McGill-NLP/webllama/README.md

 > [!NOTE]
 > The model is available on the 🤗 Hugging Face Model Hub as [`McGill-NLP/Llama-3-8B-Web`](https://huggingface.co/McGill-NLP/Llama-3-8B-Web).
 The training and evaluation data is available on [Hugging Face Hub as `McGill-NLP/WebLINX`](https://huggingface.co/datasets/McGill-NLP/WebLINX).

 Our first agent is a finetuned [`Meta-Llama-3-8B-Instruct`](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) model, which was recently released by Meta GenAI team.
-We have finetuned this model on the [`WebLINX`](https://mcgill-nlp.github.io/weblinx/) dataset, which contains over 100K instances of web navigation and dialogue, each collected and verified by expert annotators.
+We have finetuned this model on the [`WebLINX 1.0`](https://mcgill-nlp.github.io/weblinx/) dataset, which contains over 100K instances of web navigation and dialogue, each collected and verified by expert annotators.
 We use a 24K curated subset for training the data.

 ![Comparison of Llama-3-Web, GPT-4V, GPT-3.5 and MindAct](assets/LlamaAndGPTAndMindAct.png)

-**It surpasses GPT-4V (zero-shot `*`) by over 18% on the [`WebLINX`](https://mcgill-nlp.github.io/weblinx/) benchmark**, achieving an overall score of 28.8% on the out-of-domain test splits (compared to 10.5% for GPT-4V).
+**It surpasses GPT-4V (zero-shot `*`) by over 18% on the [`WebLINX 1.0`](https://mcgill-nlp.github.io/weblinx/) benchmark**, achieving an overall score of 28.8% on the out-of-domain test splits (compared to 10.5% for GPT-4V).
 It chooses more useful links (34.1% vs 18.9% *seg-F1*), clicks on more relevant elements (27.1% vs 13.6% *IoU*) and formulates more aligned responses (37.5% vs 3.1% *chr-F1*).

 It's extremely straightforward to use the model via Hugging Face's `transformers`, `datasets` and `hub` libraries: